[SSO] Decide overall single sign-on strategy

 Centralized: Have a single identity provider (SSO server instance) for Arvados federation.
 This is roughly what we have now, except that we are using Google OpenId 2.0 identity URLs to identify users (which ties us to Google, and who is shutting down OpenId 2.0) instead of generating our own identifiers.
 Provides a single place to add 3rd party identity providers (map 3rd party identity -> Arvados federated id).
 Enables any user to log in to any instance in the federation.
 Can tie multiple 3rd party accounts to the same identity to facilitate migration (for example, a researcher who's login is associated with her institution gets a job at a different institution, she can maintain the same Arvados identity and access but login with credentials from the new institution).

 Decentralized: Support many identity providers.
 Use tuple of (identity provider, identifier) to identify users.
 Every Arvados instance needs to have a list of the identity providers that it recognizes.
 Users can only log into instances that recognize their identity provider.
 Current SSO server becomes redundant in this scenario, its capabilities could be merged into API server.
 Since accounts are tied to specific to the 3rd party providers, they can't easily migrate their Arvados account from one institution from another.

-#7 Updated by Tom Clegg over 5 years ago
+Updated by Tom Clegg about 9 years ago